How To Change or Reset Root Password on Ubuntu 26.04, 24.04 and 22.04

 Conclusion

-The root password on Ubuntu is back under your control, whether you changed it from a working sudo session or reset it through GRUB recovery mode.
+The blocked admin path is back under your control, whether you changed the root password from a working sudo session or repaired an account through GRUB recovery mode.
 For routine administration, keep root locked unless you truly need it, and add a new user to sudoers on Ubuntu so the next admin problem does not depend on a single account.

 Formatting tips for your comment